manitapote/leetcode/MLE/system_design.md

 their device?
 - **Biases**: Are there any biases in the data?
 If yes, what kinds of biases are present and how do we correct them?

+#### Baseline for some classification tasks
+- Majority class baseline
+- Random guessing baseline
+- Logistic regression

+#### Model selection
+- Establish a simple baseline
+- Experiment with simple models
+- Switch to more complex models
+- Use an ensemble of models if we want more accurate predictions (bagging, boosting and stacking)

+#### Different aspect to consider while choosing ML model
+- The amount of data the model needs to train on
+- Training speed
+- Hyperparameters to choose and hyperparameter tuning techniques
+- Possibility of continual learning
+- Compute requirements.
+A more complex model might deliver higher accuracy, but might require more computing power, such as a GPU instead of CPU.
+- Model's interpretability.
+A more complex model can give better performance, but its results may be less interpretable.